webix-hub/docs/data/api/selectionmodel_getselecteditem.md

 @params:
-* as_array	boolean	if set, always return an arrya of objects
+- as_array		boolean			if set, always returns an array of objects

 @returns:
-- item		object		curently selected item
+- item		object		currently selected item

 @example: